chime/terraform-aws-alternat/README.md

 1. The NAT instance Auto Scaling Groups, one per zone, with a corresponding standby NAT Gateway
 1. The replace-route Lambda function

-Both are deployed by the Terraform module located in [`modules/terraform-aws-alternat`](modules/terraform-aws-alternat).
+Both are deployed by the Terraform module.

 ### NAT Instance Auto Scaling Group and Standby NAT Gateway

 The solution deploys an Auto Scaling Group (ASG) for each provided public subnet.
 Each ASG contains a single instance.
-When the instance boots, the [user data](modules/terraform-aws-alternat/alternat.sh.tftpl) initializes the instance to do the NAT stuff.
+When the instance boots, the [user data](alternat.sh.tftpl) initializes the instance to do the NAT stuff.

 By default, the ASGs are configured with a [maximum instance lifetime](https://docs.aws.amazon.com/autoscaling/ec2/userguide/asg-max-instance-lifetime.html).
 This is to facilitate periodic replacement of the instance to automate patching.
 When the maximum instance lifetime is reached (14 days by default), the following occurs: